Will Insurance Pay If I Hit My Own Car?

+Alternatively, if you don’t own the property, then the claim process works differently.
 If you rent your home or apartment, then you are not the owner: the landlord owns the property.
 In this case, your auto insurance will cover the damage because all auto insurance comes with property damage liability coverage.

 Similarly, if you crash into a friend’s house or neighbor’s fence, your car insurance will cover the cost of repairing this damage.
 Your friend or neighbor would make a claim through your car insurance liability damage, then receive payment to cover the damage.

 Getting Into an Accident With Another Car You Own

 What if you are driving down the road and accidentally get into an accident with your husband or wife?
 Or your reckless teenage driver is speeding down your street, and you collide with him when you pull out of your driveway?
 Or you let your friend borrow one of your cars and you accidentally hit him?
 Can you still make auto insurance claims in these situations?
 Or will you have to pay out-of-pocket because you hit another car that is in your name?

 Fortunately, if you collide with your own vehicle, your collision coverage will cover the claim (assuming both cars are insured).
 You would make a collision claim under the policy of each vehicle to get the cars repaired.